AlfredA93/pf-api/TESTING.md

 ## Bugs

+- Modal cancel/close button not working as intended.
+- Fix - link in credit

 # Backend Testing

 ## Validation
 ### Python - Flake8
 To validate and check my code for errors I installed the Flake8 extension to my IDE which checks all the code written during the development process.
 This confirms there are no errors in the code.
 ### Manual Testing
 | Milestone | Description	| Checked |
 |---------|-------------|-------|